The top 3 Loudest Exhausts for the Harley Milwaukee 8 (M8) in 2023

-This is our buying guide on the best motorcycle exhausts for the M8 in 2023.
-Below is a quick summary of our top recommendations.
+This is my buying guide on the best motorcycle exhausts for the M8 in 2024.
+Below is a quick summary of my top recommendations.
 Scroll further down to read in depth, hands on reviews for each exhaust.

 LOUDEST SLIP-ON